 Health and fitness is a multi-billion dollar industry, and yet all signs indicate that we’re unhealthier than ever.
 More than half of us are overweight, underslept, and stressed out – and unsurprisingly, it’s affecting how we work.

 A healthy workforce is a happy one, and a happy workplace is a key component in business success.
-If you’re a business owner, or a manager, it’s in your interest to make sure your staff are as healthy as possible.
+If you’re a business owner, or a manager, it’s in your interest to make sure your employees are as healthy as possible.

 So what can employers do to promote health in the workplace?

-It’s easy for staff to skip breaks, especially if they’re feeling under pressure.
+It’s easy for employees to skip breaks, especially if they’re feeling under pressure.
 I have friends who’ve worked bar shifts for ten hours without a single break, and those whose idea of lunch is a quick snack in the break room before getting back on the shop floor.
 Even I’m guilty of it – in my last role, I ate at my desk at least 4 days out of 5.

 Change the culture